Chris Loy.

 Time

-In my system, this means the same thing that it always means - but we will probably measure it in workday days rather than seconds.
+In my system, this means the same thing that it always means - but we will probably measure it in working days rather than seconds.

 Speed